n4cr/n4cr.github.io/content/posts/gpt4-vision-structured-image-data.md

 An interesting use case is to extract structured data from images so you can make them searchable.
 Imagine, you have a bunch of aerial images for some land and you want to have the images indexed structurally in a database.
 You can use GPT-4 vision to extract a JSON object from the image.
 Here are two examples and then next is the code to do it.

+This code particularly uses the `instructor` library to handle the API calls and the responses.
+The `instructor` library is a wrapper around the OpenAI API that makes it easier to use the API and handle the responses.
+It also provides a way to define the structure of the response and validate it.
+Check it out [here](https://jxnl.github.io/instructor/).

 ![Parking Image](/gpt4-vision-image-analysis/img2.jpg)

 Here is the output: